kaadhina/DynamicProvisionSamples/README.md

 # DynamicProvisionSamples

-Since Run functional test and Deploy Visual Studio test agent tasks in Azure Devops are getting deprecated, we wrote a sample using the new Visual Stusio test task to run test in parallel dynamically provisioned agents.
+Since Run functional test and Deploy Visual Studio test agent tasks in Azure Devops are getting deprecated, we wrote a sample using the new Visual Stusio test task to run tests in parallel on dynamically provisioned agents.

 The sample definition essentially does the following:
 + Creates VMs on Azure.